okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/build-api-integration/main/index.md

 | Update | No | Yes |
 | Delete | No | Yes |

-### Silent downscoping
+#### Silent downscoping

-The Okta Org Authorization Server returns all scopes that you request provided that you registered those scopes along with your integration.
-Currently, API Service Integrations do not support “optional” scopes.
-You may request only a subset of scopes when requesting a token from the token endpoint, the Okta customer must authorize all the scopes.
+The Okta Org Authorization Server returns all scopes that you request, provided that you registered those scopes along with your integration.
+Currently, API service integrations don't support optional scopes.
+You can request only a subset of your-integration-supported scopes when requesting an access token from the `/token` endpoint.

+It doesn't matter whether you have permissions for all the scopes that you request.
+If the scopes requested exist in the app's grants collection, those scopes are sent back in the access token.
+However, when you make a request to perform an action that you don't have permission to perform, the token doesn't work, and you receive an error.

-For example, suppose a client's grant collection includes the `okta.authorizationServers.manage` scope.
+For example, suppose a customer's grant collection includes the `okta.authorizationServers.manage` scope.
 A Read Only admin can request and get an access token that contains the scope, but when they attempt to perform a modification, such as modifying an authorization server using `/api/v1/authorizationServers`, the operation fails because the admin lacks the necessary permissions.

 ### Request an access token

-1. Provide an interface to collect and store these API Service Integration credentials:
+Your service app integration needs to request an access token to securely access the Okta APIs.
+Use the following configuration variables to form the access token request:

-     * Okta tenant (organization) domain (for example, acme.okta.com)
+* `${customerOktaDomain}`: Your customer's Okta tenant (org) domain
-     * client id
+* `${client_id}`: Your customer's client ID
-     * client secret
+* `${client_secret}`: Your customer's client secret

 1. Base64 encode the string and set it in the Authorization header: